Monday, January 12, 2026

 Share

-Leading mobile case manufacturer OtterBox, has debuted a range of cactus leather phone cases at the Consumer Electronics Show now underway in Las Vegas.
+Leading mobile case manufacturer OtterBox, has debuted a range of cactus leather phone cases and Apple watchbands.

 OtterBox CEO JC Richardson highlighted the company’s commitment to innovative and sustainable design.
 “OtterBox knows innovation occurs within every aspect of designing a product, including the materials,” Richardson said in a statement.
-“We’ve teamed up with Adriano di Marti to source this innovative cactus-based biomaterial that is durable, beautiful and sustainable to create a product unlike any other for both brands.
+“We’ve teamed up with Adriano di Marti to source this innovative cactus-based biomaterial that is durable, beautiful, and sustainable to create a product unlike any other for both brands.
 These cases look good, feel good and you can feel good about using it, too.”

 otterbox cactus case